chamatheapp/chama-frontend-assignment/README.md

 - [ ] Aceptance tests;

 ## Instructions
-Create a new repo into your favorite git platform (github, bitbucket, etc), copy this README into it.
-You're free to edit it, though it should preserve the must-have functionalities and stack.
+Create a new repo into your favorite git platform (github, bitbucket, etc), copy this README into it - as you progress with the assignment, check the boxes above in this README.

+You can also add instructions for us in this [file](./instructions.md) - edit it at will.

-**After you finished, you can share the repository URL with us (preference) or just send us a .zip containing the source code.**
+**After you finished, you can share the repository URL with us (preference) or, if you made it on a private repository, just send us a .zip containing the source code.**

-When you're done, share your repositoy's and Firebase hosting's URL.
+If you hosted with firebase, you need to share its URL.

 ## Review